literataa/Fishing-Planet-AutoClicker-Tool/README.md

-# **Auto Clicker Windows**
+# **Fishing Planet Auto Clicker**

 ## **Overview**
-Auto Clicker Windows is a utility application designed to automate your mouse clicks on the Windows operating system.
-This tool is useful for various purposes, such as gaming, software testing, or other repetitive activities that require consistent mouse clicks.
+Fishing Planet Auto Clicker is a powerful utility designed to automate mouse clicks, specifically tailored for use with the Fishing Planet game on the Windows operating system.
+This tool enhances gameplay by automating repetitive mouse click actions, allowing players to focus on strategic aspects rather than manual clicking.

+Fishing Planet Auto Clicker offers:
+- **Stop & Go Mode:** Automates the pull and stop actions with adjustable durations, perfect for simulating the rhythm of using a lure in Fishing Planet.
+- **Catch Mode:** Continuously holds the left mouse button to simulate holding the fishing rod.

 ## **Key Features**
 - **Stop & Go Mode:** Automates pull and stop actions with adjustable durations.